aeon-engine/libaeon/README.md

 --------------
 ### Windows (Visual Studio 2019)

-libAeon is tested on the most recent versions of Visual Studio 2019.
+libAeon is tested on the most recent version of Visual Studio 2019.
 It is best to just install the latest stable version when building.

+The minimum requirement currently is version 16.9.2.

 1. Make sure you have cloned the submodules